stellwerke-info/tile_cache/README.md

 # Tile Cache

 > This is a modernized and stripped-down version of https://github.com/cyclestreets/tilecache that also adds a seperate cron script.
-All files that are based on the original code are marked (tile.php, clean.inc.php).
+All files that are based on the original code are marked (`tile.php`, `cron.php`).

 This is a tile caching software written in PHP to quickly setup your own intermediary cache for OpenStreetMap tiles.
 In our production use case, we cache the tiles for a long time.
 Caching for shorter times (e.g. a couple of days instead of >1 month)